keerio/media-docker/.github/PULL_REQUEST_TEMPLATE.md

 - [ ] Added `$app-x86_64.yaml` file to application directory.
 - [ ] Added details to documentation in `/docs/data/supported_services.yml`.
 - [ ] Added detail page to documentation in `/docs/_docs/services/$app`

+# Bugfix or Enhancement:

+*Describe the actions taken to resolve the issue or add the behavior.*

+- [ ] Use GitHub checklists to separate sub-tasks of the issue.
+- [X] Mark each sub-task as complete when done.

 # Requirements